-Manufactured housing, as defined in RSA 674:31, is a term that includes what is traditionally known as trailers or mobile homes.
-Although State legislation has been adopted that requires all municipalities to provide for reasonable opportunities for the location of manufactured housing, many communities still severely restrict such housing.
+Manufactured housing, as defined in RSA 674:31, is a term that includes what is traditionally known as trailers or mobile homes and as of 2025, what are known as tiny homes on wheels.
+Previously, state law required that all municipalities must provide for reasonable opportunities for the location of manufactured housing, though many communities continued to severely restrict such housing.
 This is often due to aesthetic considerations as well as the association of manufactured housing with lower-income groups.
 In general, manufactured housing is situated either in higher density parks, on individual lots, or in manufactured housing subdivisions.